-of Public Welfare is offering a differences, once placement Foster Care for Adults.
-A foster home for adults is a private make periodic calls to ascerhome which is operated for the purpose of providing suitable care for compensation and profit.
-A foster home is licensed for three or fewer recipients 65 years of age or older who do not require nursing care, but are in such condition as to require some personal services and supervision to assure their safety, comfort and emotional well
+of Public Welfare is offering a differences, once placement new program.
+This program is and the physical move is made, telephone operators, newspathe Department Worker will Foster Care for Adults.
+A foster home for adults is a private make periodic calls to ascerhome which is operated for tain that both parties have the purpose of providing suita- adjusted to the change.
+Again, ble care for compensation and the Worker will be available to counsel and advise at any profit.
+A foster home is licensed for three or fewer re- time either party should the need arise.
+After adjustment cipients 65 years of age or older who do not require nurshas been made, the Worker will make a call once a year, ing care, but are in such condition as to require some unless a specific need arises. personal services and supervi-Home for Adults Program.
+It sion to assure their safety, comfort and emotional well is believed that the program

-To be eligible for foster care the person must be ambulatory or ambulatory with assistance.
-The person whose physical or mental condition physical or mental condition requires care in an institutional Spring Roundup facility is not eligible for this program.
+To be eligible for foster care the person must be ambu- something other than institulatory or ambulatory with assistance.
+The person whose physical or mental condition requires care in an institutional Spring Roundup facility is not eligible for this program.
 The State Department of Public Welfare Office in San Angelo is now interested in contacting persons who might be interested in providing Foster Care for Adults.
 Anyone interested in providing this service should call 655-9516 or write or come by 318 N. Bell, San Angelo, Texas 76901.
-The San Angelo Office will certify homes in Tom Green, Coke, Sterling, Runnels, Reagan, Irion, Concho, McCulloch, San Saba, Crockett.
-Schleicher, Sutton and Menard Counties.
+The San Angelo Office will certify homes in Tom Green, Coke, Sterling, Runnels, Reagan, Irion, Concho, McCulloch, San Saba, Crockett, Schleicher, Sutton and Menard Counties.

 All applications will require a study to be made by a Department Worker of the home and the family.
 Each installation must conform to standards set forth by the Department.
 The Worker will be available to assist the prospective Provider in interpreting the standards, and in some cases of achieving certain standards.
-All foster homes must be in compliance with Title VI of the Civil Rights

-Act of 1964, which states that, "No person in the United States shall, on the grounds of race, color or national origin, be discriminated against under any program or activity receiving Federal financial assistance.

-Once the home is certified. the Department of Public Welfare Worker will work with the family in placing eligible persons in the home.
-The placement procedure requires a careful study of the potentia resident's needs.
+All foster homes must be in compliance with Title VI of the Civil Rights Act of 1964, which states that, "No person in the United States shall, on the grounds of race, color or national origin, be discriminated against under any program or activity receiving Federal financial assistance.
+Once the home is certified, the Department of Public Welfare Worker will work with the family in placing eligible persons in the home.
+The placement procedure requires a careful study of the potential resident's needs.
 Every attempt will be made to match the potential resident with a foster home deemed best able to meet his needs.
 At no time during the placement process is it mandatory that a potential resident accept a specific foster home, or that a foster home accept a specific potential resident.
-The Department Worker will arrange interviews and visits, and will talk with the family and potential resident separately after each visit,
+The Department Worker will arrange interviews and visits, and will talk with the family and potential resident separately after each visit.